Emily DuBois ART

-Unlike Chinese brush painting, with its very direct evidence of qi (energy, spirit, breath, life force), most of my art practices require me to sustain a vision through a succession of involved, indirect processes.
+Unlike Chinese brush painting, with its very direct evidence of qi (energy, spirit, breath, life force), most of the techniques I use require holding a vision through indirect processes.

 Being in a state of relaxed alertness can sustain a creative flow that is organized yet open to possibilities.

 “`Her subjects include the illusive forces of nature - wind, water - ephemeral elements that are often invisible yet leave powerful records of their effects….Life giving forces that move so slowly, so quietly, that their power is often underestimated and taken for granted….